justinjudefernandes/CyberLure-A-Phishing-Simulation-Security-Awareness-Platform/README.md

 Where appropriate, the platform can recommend relevant certification pathways such as CompTIA ITF+, A+, and Security+.

+📌 Refer to the below screenshots:

 #### 2. IT Specific Training:
 More specialized technical subjects focused on practical IT and cybersecurity skills, including but not limited to:
 - Packet Analysis with Wireshark
 - Network Security
 - Security Monitoring

+📌 Refer to the below screenshots:

 ### 🎮 **Gamification:**
 The Games Hub provides interactive security-awareness exercises that reinforce concepts introduced through security training and phishing simulations.
 The games are organized into three progressive tiers, covering core cybersecurity skills, a broader range of threats, and behavior-based security judgement.